Is My Maid Service is Really Green?

 Comparative in Nature

 There is not a definite end-all and be-all as to what exactly green cleaning is.
-Instead, it encourages comparison with competing products, equipment and services, thus encouraging continuous improvement along a “green spectrum.”
+Instead, it encourages comparison with competing products, equipment and services, thus encouraging continuous improvement along with a “green spectrum.”

 According to ISSA.com, “… implicit in this definition is the concept that green products and services must perform their intended function of cleaning.”
 A green cleaning product that doesn’t clean well just wastes the resources it was supposed to save.